 Provided by: BRAVOSKI

-As a ski resort, this is the largest slope in Shiga Kogen.
-Yakebitai no Kao is the Olympic course with an average gradient of 21 degrees and a maximum gradient of 30 degrees.
-If you can have the slope all to yourself on the first track, it's an amazing experience.
+As a ski resort, it boasts the largest slopes within Shiga Kogen.
+The face of Yakebitai is the Olympic Course, with an average slope of 21 degrees and a maximum slope of 30 degrees.
+If you can have that run all to yourself on the first tracks, it's an absolutely sublime experience.

-The area with the gondola is also recommended.
-The ungroomed areas of the expert and middle courses also have a rich variety of terrain, making them both fun and enjoyable.
+The area with the gondola is also highly recommended.
+The ungroomed zones of the expert and intermediate courses are also interesting and enjoyable, with varied terrain.

 This ungroomed course has a maximum gradient of 39 degrees, and when viewed from below it looks like a towering wall, hence the name.
 When it snows, you can enjoy the high-quality powder that only Shiga Kogen can offer, and when there is no snow, it can be enjoyed as a challenging uneven slope.
 Recommended for advanced powder lovers and mogul enthusiasts